KaroJunior/getvideofastbot/README.md

 ## ✨ Features

-- 📥 Download videos from:
+- 📥 Download videos from supported platforms:
   - Instagram Reels
   - TikTok (standard + shortened links)
+  - X (Twitter) videos
+  - Facebook (public videos only)
 - 🚀 Fast downloads using `yt-dlp`
 - 🎞 Automatically compresses videos if they’re too large
 - 🤖 Easy to use — just send a link
-- 🌐 Hosted as a web service (kept alive with a lightweight HTTP server)
+- 🌐 Hosted as a web service with a lightweight keep-alive server
 ---

 ## 🧠 How It Works

-1. Send an Instagram or TikTok link to the bot
+1. Send a supported video link to the bot
 2. The bot:
    - Fetches video metadata
    - Checks duration and file size